Packet Dissection

 Walk-Through

 This challenge involves following the IPv4 specification to interpret the data using the raw binary of an IP packet.
-A data manipulation tool, such as cyberchef, will help simplify certain data conversion steps when following the specification to interpret the data in the packet.
-While the provided quick-reference guide is helpful, it is recommend that you search for the original specification, which provides additional details on how to interpret the values for each header.
+A data manipulation tool, such as the programmer version of your computer calculator or cyberchef, will help simplify certain data conversion steps to interpret the data in the packet.

-To solve the first question, follow the specification, which indicates that the header checksum is 2-bytes long, starting at an offset of 10 bytes from the beginning of the data packet.
+To get the header checksum in hexadecimal representation, follow the reference given.
+The header checksum is 2-bytes long, starting at an offset of 10 bytes (0,1,2,3,4,5,6,7,8,9,10 — don’t forget zero is counted!) from the beginning of the data packet.

 Offsets